Struct biodivine_lib_bdd::Bdd

 pub(crate) fn mk_false(num_vars: u16) -> Bdd

-(internal) Create a new Bdd
+(internal) Create a new Bdd for the false formula.

 pub(crate) fn mk_var(num_vars: u16, var: BddVariable) -> Bdd